Net Income

 Two common types of net income examples include:

-A common way to use net income is by looking at it annually.
-Annual net income over multiple years can be examined for growth.
-Quarterly net income is scrutinized as public companies release quarterly earnings reports, with net income at the bottom of the income statement.
+It is common to use annual net income and review it for growth over multiple years.
+Quarterly net income is scrutinized as public companies release earnings reports each financial quarter, with net income at the bottom of the income statement.

-Let's look at a hypothetical income statement for Company Y and calculate the annual net income:
+Let's look at a hypothetical income statement for Company XYZ:

 Company XYZ's Annual Income Statement